 Healthy adults should have an exam annually to ensure healthy eyes that last a lifetime.
 With modern diagnostic technology, we have the ability to detect eye diseases such as glaucoma and macular degeneration much earlier than before.
 Your doctor will also talk to you about preventative eye care, and how you can get the most out of your vision.

-A child’s first exam should be at 6 months of age.
+A child’s first optical exam should be at 6 months of age.
 The doctor will assess for normal development of the eye and visual system, as well as discuss what to expect as your child grows older.
 All testing at this age is objective and baby-friendly.

 Children of school age are seen annually to ensure that their vision is not affecting their learning and school work.
 1 in 4 children diagnosed with a learning disorder actually have a vision problem, and screenings in school are not adequate to detect all vision issues.